seung-lab/SEAMLeSS/training/README.md

 `mask_neighborhood_radius` controls the radius in pixels of the neighborhood regions used by `lambda2` and `lambda4`; usually a value in the range (75,150)
-`lr` controls the learning rate; usually ~0.0003 `--state_archive` is a filepath to the network archive you'd like to start training from
+`lr` controls the learning rate; usually ~0.0003 `state_archive` is a filepath to the network archive you'd like to start training from `trunc` controls the level of the pyramid to start training at; **when training from scratch, this should be equal to the size of the network minus 1.** When fine-tuning, this is almost always 0 (you want to train all levels).

-### Invoking Training

-You can begin training or fine-tuning by calling

-`python train.py [--param1_name VALUE1 --param2_name VALUE2 ...]
-EXPERIMENT_NAME`

-**If you use the same experiment name twice, you will overwrite the outputs from the older version.
-It is highly recommended that you use unique experiment names.**

-### Fine-tuning
-An example invocation of training to fine-tune a network called 'matriarch_na3' would be:

-`python train.py --state_archive pt/SOME_ARCHIVE.pt --size 8 --lambda1 2 --lambda2 0.04 --lambda3 0 --lambda4 5 --lambda5 0 --mask_smooth_radius 75 --mask_neighborhood_radius 75 --lr 0.0003 --trunc 0 --fine_tuning --hm --padding 0 --vis_interval 5 --lambda6 1 fine_tune_example`

-The `fine_tuning` flag essentially reduces the learning rate, trains all parameters together, and trains at the full resolution of the network.

 ### Training from scratch

 The key to training from scratch is identifying when the net is stuck in a minimium that it won't get out from.
 By far the most common minimum that rears its ugly head is the solution where the net simply outputs a vector field of all zeros. **This most commonly happens when the smoothness penalty is too large relative to the similarity penalty *OR* the learning rate is too large.** The network is particularly sensitive to this phenomenon early in training, because when training the top several layers of the network, the target image that we are matching too is extremely heavily downsampled.
 This downsampling reduces the dynamic range of the prediction and target images, which has the effect of increasing the smoothness penalty (because the MSE of a misalignment gets smaller if the values in the image are compressed).
 We've recently implemented a mitigation to this phenomenon by rescaling the images after downsampling to ensure they have the same dynamic range as the inputs, but it hasn't been tested thoroughly.

+### Fine-Tuning

+Fine-tuning is perhaps even more important than training from scratch; you can iterate experiments much more quickly when running 'hot' from a previous training run, rather than starting from an untrained network (think **hours** instead of **days**).
+An example invocation of training to fine-tune a network called 'matriarch_na3' would be:

+`python train.py --state_archive pt/SOME_ARCHIVE.pt --size 8 --lambda1 2 --lambda2 0.04 --lambda3 0 --lambda4 5 --lambda5 0 --mask_smooth_radius 75 --mask_neighborhood_radius 75 --lr 0.0003 --trunc 0 --fine_tuning --hm --padding 0 --vis_interval 5 --lambda6 1 fine_tune_example`

+The `fine_tuning` flag essentially reduces the learning rate, trains all parameters together, and trains at the full resolution of the network.

+## Augmentation

+Augmentation is critically important to SEAMLeSS generalizing well.
+Without it, the network fails when faced with even small defects or deviations in lighting.
+Augmentations include:

+* Jitter/artificial displacements
+* Rotation (both of the source and target together [drawn randomly from [0,2pi]] and of the slices independently [much smaller])
+* Scaling (very small amounts)
+* Contrast cutouts (amplify or depress the dynamic range of a region of the slice)
+* Missing data cutouts (set the pixels in a random region to a constant value in [0,1])
+* Gaussian noise cutouts (add Gaussian noise smoothed by a randomly sized average pooling kernel to a random region)
+* Tiling (add artificial contrasting gradient tiles to the entire slice)
+* Gradients (add gradients with random amplitude and frequency to the entire slice)
+* Brightness (amplify or depress the dynamic range of the entire slice, add a random small constant to the entire slice)

+Some of these augmentations are added once and forgotten, and some are added to the inputs to the network but removed for the error computation.
+Jitter, rotation, and scaling are applied once and forgotten; the rest are applied only to the inputs (invertible augmentation).

 ## Generating Data